Accordion: Czech Republic

 Accordion is often played at traditional Czech pubs, such as U Flekú, Prague.

+Japan

+A school boy playing harmonica, and a school girl playing one-row diatonic accordion.
+A self-study book published in 1899 in Japan.

+In 18XX, the accordion was brought to Japan.

 Malaysia

-The accordion is an important instrument to ronggeng performed among the Malay and Peranakan; it is also often interchangable with the harmonium in playing the ghazal; Suhaimi Mohd Zain was one notable accordionist who frequently collaborated with folk pop singer Siti Nurhaliza.
+The accordion is an important instrument to ronggeng performed among the Malay and Peranakan; it is also often interchangeable with the harmonium in playing the ghazal; Suhaimi Mohd Zain was one notable accordionist who frequently collaborated with folk pop singer Siti Nurhaliza.